 Charles Leclerc lights up Las Vegas to claim pole position for Ferrari

+Charles Leclerc lights up Las Vegas to claim pole for Ferrari as Lewis Hamilton has qualifying to forget

 Charles Leclerc danced his way to pole position with an emphatic performance for Ferrari under the Las Vegas lights.

-At just after 1am local time – the latest conclusion to a qualifying session in Formula One history – Leclerc finished just 0.044 seconds clear of team-mate Carlos Sainz.
+At just after 1am local time – the latest conclusion to a qualifying session in F1 history – Leclerc finished just 0.044 seconds clear of team-mate Carlos Sainz.

 However, Sainz will start down in 12th after a loose drain cover destroyed his Ferrari in practice and triggered a 10-place grid penalty.